tinybitsofcode/ember-asp-core-integration/README.md

-# ember-asp-core-integration
+# EmberJS & ASP Core Integration
-A basic project that serves an Ember application with an ASP Core back-end.
+A basic project that serves an Ember application with an ASP Core backend.

 # Description

-The project can be used as scaffolding / inspiration on how to integrate a `ASP Core` back-end with an `EmberJS` front-end.
+The project can be used as scaffolding / inspiration on how to integrate a `ASP Core` back-end with an `EmberJS` frontend.

-It is built in such a way that both the `front-end` and `back-end` projects can evolve in separate ways but can be deployed together.
+It is built in such a way that both the `frontend` and `backend` projects can evolve in separate ways but can be deployed together.
+The backend project will serve its
+`views` and the `Ember` project will be served as static files.

 The best way to continue development is to run the 2 projects separately, each with it's own runner.
 This way you can enjoy Ember's `auto-reload` (and maybe `dotnet watch` too).